Remote Sensing and Geospatial Data

 3.6 Spatial Boundaries for Ocean Accounts

 The spatial boundary of an ocean account is defined in the first instance by jurisdictional limits.
 Consistent with the SEEA Central Framework, the scope of national ecosystem accounting should extend to the boundary of the exclusive economic zone (EEZ), which under the United Nations Convention on the Law of the Sea (UNCLOS) reaches 200 nautical miles from the baseline (SEEA EA, para.
-3.27).[44]
-Within that jurisdiction, UNCLOS distinguishes several zones -- the territorial sea (12 nautical miles), the contiguous zone (24 nautical miles), and the EEZ -- each carrying different sovereign rights and obligations that may be relevant for organising ocean accounts by institutional sector.
-Countries may also have continental shelf rights beyond 200 nautical miles where geological conditions permit, and at the global level, ocean accounts could extend into areas beyond national jurisdiction (ABNJ); the 2023 Agreement under UNCLOS on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction (BBNJ Agreement) provides an emerging governance framework for these areas.[45]
+3.27).[60]
+Within that jurisdiction, UNCLOS distinguishes several zones—the territorial sea (12 nautical miles), the contiguous zone (24 nautical miles), and the EEZ—each carrying different sovereign rights and obligations that may be relevant for organising ocean accounts by institutional sector.
+Countries may also have continental shelf rights beyond 200 nautical miles where geological conditions permit, and at the global level, ocean accounts could extend into areas beyond national jurisdiction (ABNJ); the 2023 Agreement under UNCLOS on the Conservation and Sustainable Use of Marine Biological Diversity of Areas beyond National Jurisdiction (BBNJ Agreement) provides an emerging governance framework for these areas.[61]

 The ecological boundary between "ocean" and "land" is less straightforward.
-The Millennium Ecosystem Assessment (2005) proposed a working definition of coastal ecosystems as extending 100km inland and to a seaward depth of 50m.[46]
-This definition is one useful ecological framing -- and has been applied in several early ocean accounting pilots -- but it is not the SEEA EA standard.
+The Millennium Ecosystem Assessment (2005) proposed a working definition of coastal ecosystems as extending 100km inland and to a seaward depth of 50m.[62]
+This definition is one useful ecological framing—and has been applied in several early ocean accounting pilots—but it is not the SEEA EA standard.
 The SEEA EA itself leaves the precise inland coastal boundary as a national implementation decision, to be determined according to analytical requirements and the ecosystem types present.
 For transitional ecosystems that span the marine-terrestrial-freshwater interface, the IUCN Global Ecosystem Typology provides purpose-built categories: MT1 (Shorelines), MFT1 (Brackish tidal systems including mangroves and saltmarshes), and FM1 (Semi-confined transitional waters such as estuaries and coastal lagoons).
 Using these classifications can help resolve boundary ambiguities.

+Estuarine and transitional ecosystem assignment.
 Where ocean accounts adjoin terrestrial or freshwater accounts within the same national accounting system, coordination with agencies responsible for those accounts is essential.
-Estuarine systems, for example, grade continuously from freshwater to saltwater, and clear institutional agreements are needed to avoid both double counting and omission of these transitional areas.
-Countries are encouraged to establish explicit rules for assigning transitional ecosystem types to either ocean or terrestrial/freshwater accounts, documenting these decisions in the metadata accompanying the accounts.[47]
+Estuarine systems grade continuously from freshwater to saltwater, and clear institutional agreements are needed to avoid both double counting and omission of these transitional areas.
+Compilers should apply the following three-step assignment protocol for estuarine and other transitional ecosystems spanning the ocean-terrestrial-freshwater boundary:

 3.7 Data Gap Prioritization